pslucas0212/KodeKloud-Linux-Networking/README.md

 #### Switching and Routing
-How does server a reach server b.
-We need a switch and an interface on both systems.
+How does server A reach server B.  We need a switch and an interface on both systems.
+To see interface names
 ```
 $ ip link
+1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN mode DEFAULT group default qlen 1000
+    link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00
+2: ens192: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq state UP mode DEFAULT group default qlen 1000
+    link/ether 00:50:56:ab:d4:22 brd ff:ff:ff:ff:ff:ff
+3: virbr0: <NO-CARRIER,BROADCAST,MULTICAST,UP> mtu 1500 qdisc noqueue state DOWN mode DEFAULT group default qlen 1000
+    link/ether 52:54:00:d8:45:21 brd ff:ff:ff:ff:ff:ff
+4: virbr0-nic: <BROADCAST,MULTICAST> mtu 1500 qdisc fq_codel master virbr0 state DOWN mode DEFAULT group default qlen 1000
+    link/ether 52:54:00:d8:45:21 brd ff:ff:ff:ff:ff:ff
 ```
-Assign ip address to computer:
+Assign ip address to computers to allow them to communicate on the switch
 ```
-$ ip addre add 192.168.1.10/24 dev eth0
+$ ip addr add 192.168.1.10/24 dev eth0
 ```

-Say wwe have another network with server c and server d, with a subnet 192.168.2.0 how do we reach the other network.
+Say wwe have another network with server C and server D, with a subnet 192.168.2.0 how do we reach the other network.
 We use an intelligent (computer like device) called a router.
-We connect the two networks via the router: 192.168.1.1 and 192.168.2.1.
-We configure a gateway to route between the networks.
+We connect the two networks via the router and assign to IP address on the router: 192.168.1.1 and 192.168.2.1.
+We configure a gateway to route between the networks (like a door to another room.

-Run route command to see routing options for your Linux machine
+Run route command to see the kernel's routing table for your Linux machine
 ```
 $ route
+Kernel IP routing table
+Destination     Gateway         Genmask         Flags Metric Ref    Use Iface
+default         10.1.1.1        0.0.0.0         UG    202    0        0 eth0
+10.1.1.0        0.0.0.0         255.255.255.0   U     202    0        0 eth0
+10.1.10.0       edge.example.co 255.255.255.0   UG    0      0        0 eth0
 ```
 To add a route:
 ```